-Jane Addams made the acquaintance of renown African-American journalist and civil rights activist Ida B. Wells in the summer of 1899.
-The circumstance of these two extraordinary women in Chicago engaged in different but overlapping endeavors to make the world a better place is one of those remarkable and inspirational historical coincidences that reinforces my fascination with the past.
+Jane Addams made the acquaintance of renown African-American journalist and civil rights activist Ida B. Wells sometime in the 1890s, but in the summer of 1899 these two extraordinary women joined forces.
+In Chicago, each was engaged in different but overlapping endeavors to make the world a better place, but thinking about the two of them working together reinforces my fascination with the past.
 I can only imagine the conversations that took place between such formidable activists as Addams and Wells, but I can feel the power of their connection to each other and their mutual respect for each other’s work.
 Wells regarded Addams “as the greatest woman in the United States,” and Addams admired Wells’ exposés on lynching and considered the controversial woman a friend.

 It was Wells who inspired Addams to take a public stand against lynching.
 After a mob in Maysville, Kentucky, burned alive an African-American man on Dec.
 6, 1899, Wells organized a mass meeting in Chicago to protest the violence, and she invited Addams to participate.
 After the meeting attendees passed resolutions of protest to send to President William McKinley, Addams delivered a speech.
 She condemned the mob’s murderous actions and argued that such violence “further runs a certain risk of brutalizing each spectator, of shaking his belief in law and order, of sowing seed for future violence.”
 It was a simple truth, she argued, “Brutality begets brutality.”
 The speech was an important public assertion of her support for African-American civil rights, and it was her first significant connection to the movement for racial justice.